ibm-cloud-docs/cis/logpush.md

 You can also use the `{DATE} `token in the bucket path to organize Logpush logs into daily folders.
 For example: `cos://mybucket/cislog/{DATE}?region=us-south&instance-id=c84e2a79-ce6d-3c79-a7e4-7e7ab3054cfe`
 {: tip}

 A domain can have only one Logpush job.
-(WHERE DOES THIS COME INTO PLAY?)
+(WHERE DOES THIS BELONG?)
-{: important}

 ### Command examples
 {: #logpush-job-create-examples}